silksil/call-for-code-hackathon/README.md

 ##### Overview of the disasters throughout the world and the one you 'subscribed' to
 <img align="center" src="./gifDisasters.gif" width="30%" alt="disastersOverview"/>

 ##### Timeline, map, chat
+The timeline and chat functionality uses dummy data and is not fully functional.
 <img align="center" src="./gifActiveDisaster.gif" width="30%" alt="activeDisaster"/>

-The timeline and chat used dummy data and is not fully functional.

 ### Run the app?
 Download the repository and run `npm run start`.